Thiyagu-2003/cloud_deploy_apache-httpd/README.md

 2. Select your instance and click **Connect**.
 3. Choose **EC2 Instance Connect** → Click **Connect**.

-A terminal will open in your browser window.
+A terminal will open directly in your browser window.

 **📸 Screenshot:**
 ![EC2 Connect](images/ec2-connect.png)